How to Install a Direct-to-Stud Tub or Shower Surround

 Install the Back Wall Panel

-Install the back wall panel first (some kits have one back panel, others have two).
-First, position the back surround panel on the tub and level it.
+Install the back wall panel first.
+(Some kits have one back panel; others have two.)
+Position the back surround panel on the tub and level it.
 Have someone help hold it in place while you check to see how it fits against the walls and the edge of the tub or shower base.

 Install the Side Wall Panels

 Prepare the Front Wall Panel

 Take measurements off of the back wall to the center of the valve, and off of the tub or shower base to the center of the valve.
 Transfer these measurements to the tub surround panel.
 Measure very carefully, as there is no fix if you drill the holes incorrectly.

 Drill holes in the surround panel using a drill and hole saw.
 For the faucet valve hole, select a hole saw bit that is large enough to accommodate the trim screws as well as the shower valve (the faucet escutcheon plate will cover the slightly larger hole).
 For the tub spout or shower arm, choose a hole saw just slightly larger than the stub-out pipe.

 Install the Front Wall Panel

 Once all of the holes are drilled in the last surround panel, check to make sure they line up with the plumbing stub-outs before locking it in place permanently.
 If the measurements were slightly off, make small adjustments until the holes line up correctly.
 Then lock the panel into the back wall and level it up.
 Screw or nail the panel's flanges to the studs after drilling pilot holes.